CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/secrets.md

 * when running an application locally (outside the cluster) that uses a Connection or DataSource in a remote storage (S3/GCS/Azure)

 Base Interface: `com.c12e.cortex.profiles.client.CortexSecretsClient`

 Implementation: `com.c12e.cortex.profiles.client.LocalSecretsClient`

 ### Configuration Options

-To use a local (mock) Secrets client you will need to:
+To use a local Secret client you will need to:
-- Subclass the `LocalSecretsClient` with an implementation that contains secrets for your Project and Connections
+- Subclass the `LocalSecretsClient` with an implementation that contains secrets for your Connections/DataSources
 - Specify the secret client implementation to use in Spark configuration property.
 Set `spark.cortex.clients.secrets.impl` to the corresponding class path

 <!-- It is possible to bind a Secret client using an explicit Guice binding, but that is pulling the covers back too much (requires Guice knowledge) -->